Greece Moments Greece Moments

 Seven Springs Lake

 The reservoir of Epta Piges served the Italians as a catchment basin for the spring stream.
-Via a weir with a lock, the water supply to Kolymbia could be regulated by a single person.
-The water level of the reservoir fluctuates depending on the season.
-In summer it is well below the tunnel exit, but in winter and spring it is almost at the same height.
+A weir with a lock allowed a single person to regulate the water supply to Kolymbia.
+The water level fluctuates with the season: in summer it sits well below the tunnel exit, while in winter and spring it can rise almost to the same height.

 Epta Piges See Sieben Quellen Archangelos